Contrast-Security-OSS/docs/content/tools/api/AboutRestAPI.md

 Go to the **API** and **Objects** sections to see a list of endpoints and related objects used by the endpoints.
 The **Flow** section provides a list of sample use cases and information on their sequence of endpoints that must be called to accomplish them.
 The documentation also includes a playground to test your endpoint interactions with version 1, version 2 and version 3 API endpoints.
 This is a handy tool to quickly learn how to use the endpoints through experience.

 To access the API documentation in the Contrast interface, authenticate with an administrator account in Contrast, go to the ** User menu > Organization Settings > API tab**, and click the button to **Launch Documentation**.
-Unlike the static Contrast API page, this version allows you to use actual data from your Contrast application to exercise the documentation.
+Unlike the static Contrast API page, this version executes API requests against a real server.